MAZ01001/MAZ01001/maz_twitch_streamer_suggestions.md

 })();
 ```

-It copies (or prints out) the entire list formatted as markdown, including the amount of channels (exactly like the list here).
+It copies (or prints out) the entire list formatted as markdown, including the amount of channels (exactly like the list [above](#suggested-streamers "Scroll up to section: Suggested Streamers")).

 </details>